Portrait of the Artist's Family (Holbein): Influences

 It is assumed that the painting was larger and that the third piece of paper on the right included another figure, either a depiction of Holbein himself or a woman resembling the Lais of Corinth.
 A drawing of the mother and the two children and a woman resembling Lais of Corinth can be seen in the Albertina in Vienna.
 The portrait seemed to have influenced the works of Hans Asper who, in a portrait of a woman in 1538, has transformed the two children into a cat and a dog.
 There exist several paintings inspired by the portrait.
 For example, in the Palais de Beaux Arts de Lille there is a pastiche with a religious connotation in which the family is joined by a woman inspired by Holbein's Lais of Corinth in the Albertina in Vienna.

 Ownership

 For several years the painting was in the possession of Holbein's wife, Elsbeth Binzenstock.
-By 1543 it was in the possession of Hans Asper, a portrait painter from Zurich.
+By 1543 it was in the possession of Hans Asper, a portrait painter from Zürich.
 Asper received several offers for the painting, including from Basilius Amerbach, but refused to sell it.
-Only after Asper's death did the portrait came into possession of Amerbach, who paid six crowns through the intermediation of the pharmacist Georg Clauser from Zurich.
+Only after Asper's death did the portrait came into possession of Amerbach, who paid six crowns through the intermediation of the pharmacist Georg Clauser from Zürich.
 The portrait was described in the inventory of the Amerbach Cabinet in 1586, which was bought by the city of Basel in 1661.
-Today the painting is exhibited in the Kunstmuseum Basel.
+The painting is exhibited in the Kunstmuseum Basel.